 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Colostrum is the first milk that mammals, including humans, produce.
-Production begins late in pregnancy and continues for the first few days after birth.
-Manufacturers can also synthesize bovine (cow) colostrum as a supplement for adults and newborns.
+Manufacturers can synthesize bovine (cow) colostrum as a supplement for adults and newborns with minimal side effects.

 Although a limited body of emerging evidence suggests that these supplements may offer some benefits, few well-designed studies have fully tested the benefits of colostrum supplements.